Broadfield Social Studies Education program

 Types of Careers in Broadfield Social Studies Education?

 Graduates of UWL’s BFSS program receive a degree in Broadfield Social Studies and a license to teach social studies in grades 4-12 in the state of Wisconsin.
-The degree and license can also be used as a launching point for advanced degrees and licensure in social studies education, school counseling, and/or school administration.
+Additionally, graduates of the BFSS program have been hired for teaching positions in neighboring states.
+Graduates of the BFSS program have used their degree as a launching point for advanced degrees in social studies education and/or licensure in school counseling and school administration.

-Students who choose the history, political science, or sociology concentrations complete enough coursework to fulfill basic requirements to attain master's degrees in those subject areas.
+Teacher candidates in history, political science, or sociology concentrations complete enough coursework to be prepared for admission into master's degrees in those areas.

 Careers in social studies education